RenanCDev/TraininSync/.github/ISSUE_TEMPLATE/support.md

 ---
-name: "[SUPPORT]"
+name: "❓ Question or Support"
-about: Use this template to ask a question or request support for issues related to the project
+about: "Use this template to ask a question or request support for issues related to the project"
-title: ''
+title: "[SUPPORT]"
-labels: ''
+labels: question, support
 assignees: ''

 ---